Reservoir fishing access project

 Aroona Dam (near Leigh Creek)

-Aroona Dam will be open to shore-based recreational fishing on 1 February 2018 with access to the main car park off The Outback Highway.
+Now open to shore-based recreational fishing, with access via the main car park off The Outback Highway.
 Facilities include car parking, toilet, BBQs, seating, access paths.

 Further 4WD access via Mallee Street, Leigh Creek will be available in late-2018.